 Self-introduction for an interview (Step by step Guide)

 You know yourself the best.
-But still, when it comes to describing yourself in an interview, it is still an uphill task for most of us.
+But still, when the time comes for self-introduction for an interview, it is an uphill task for most of us.
 And we all know it is the

 Some hiring managers may even reject a candidate based on a first poor first impression.
 For example, showing up late or checking your phone throughout the interview.
 This can lead the hiring manager to perceive the candidate as having an inability to make a commitment, meet deadlines, focus, and follow-through, which are not qualities that will impress an employer.